-This feature will cause the turn signal lights to flash when the doors are locked or unlocked with the transmitter.
+This feature will cause the turn signal lights to flash when the doors are locked or unlocked with the RKE transmitter.
 This feature can be turned on or off.
 To change the current setting, proceed as follows:

-• For vehicles equipped with the Electronic Vehicle Information Center (EVIC), refer to "Flash Lights with Remote Key Lock," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual for details.
+• For vehicles equipped with the Electronic Vehicle Information Center (EVIC), refer to "Flash Lamps with Lock" under "Personal Settings (Customer-Programmable Features)" under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.